StarPlayrX/CameoKit/README.md

 It's replacement framework is on going and is currently dubbed staRadioKit, name subject to change and is currently within StarPlayrX_iOS's 1.3.0 branch.

-For http m3u8 embedded streaming 1.3.0 uses a slimmed down fork of Swifter called Swifter Embedded Lite, name subject change.
+For http m3u8 embedded streaming 1.3.0 uses a slimmed down fork of Swifter called, Swifter Embedded Lite, name subject change.

+Swifter Embedded Lite may become its own Swift Package upon release of StaPlayrX 1.3.0 to the app store.